-Spinitron is developing a Webcast Archive service provisionally named Spinitron Ark.
-(We can simply call it Ark here.)
+Spinitron offers a Webcast Archive service named Spinitron Ark.

 See it in action at https://spinitron.com/WZBC/ navigate to any past playlist and look for the player.
 Other stations currently testing should feel free to invite you to check out theirs.

 Description of the service

 - Recorder connects to a stream and makes audio data files

 - Storage for two weeks worth of audio data per stream

 - Server gives access to the audio data over the internet

 - Player runs in a listeners web browser, fetches and plays the audio from the server